WISENET

 Atmospheric sensing in tornados with unmanned aircraft

-Tim Brown, University of Colorado Boulder, USA
+Tim Brown, University of Colorado

-This workshop describes the networking and communication challenges with airborne sensors in small (10kg) unmanned aircraft.
+Abstract This workshop describes the networking and communication challenges with airborne sensors in small (10kg) unmanned aircraft.
 In particular we discuss the roles of flight dynamics, interference, limited spectrum, and flight safety requirements.
 Mobility is a key feature of these networks and can be exploited to improve network performance.
 Experiments with atmospheric sensing in a variety of environments will be described including a recent "tornado chasing" campaign to understand the origins of tornados.

 Discussion question: What is different and what is common between airbornes sensor networks and other sensor networks?
 How do these differences affect the node and network design?